-With little effort, Indian paintbrush plants will reward you with plenty of colorful, cheery flowers–more correctly known as bracts.
+With little effort, scarlet painted cup plants will reward you with plenty of colorful, cheery flowers (more correctly known as bracts).
 The actual flowers are wrapped inside these colorful bracts and are typically a less showy color.
-These plants do well in areas with cold winters, but are only hardy in USDA zones 4 to 8.
+These plants do well in areas with cold winters, and are hardy in USDA zones 4 to 8.

-Incorporating Indian paintbrush plants into your garden is as simple as sowing seeds and watching them grow.
-Make sure these plants are in an area with well-draining soil that gets plenty of sunshine.
-After the first year, these plants are drought-tolerant and won’t need much maintenance.
+Establishing scarlet painted cup plants is as simple as direct-sowing seeds in the ground and watching them grow, but make sure the area has well-draining soil that receives full sun.
 They are not usually affected by many common pests or diseases.

-Because the Indian paintbrush plant is naturally found in wide, open areas, this wildflower needs full sun to thrive.
-These plants can be unpredictable in their foliage coloring, and shady conditions will further hinder bloom development.
+Because the scarlet painted cup plant is naturally found in wide open areas, this wildflower needs full sun to thrive.
+These plants can have unpredictable foliage coloring, and shady conditions will further hinder bloom development.

-The Indian paintbrush plant appreciates well-draining soil.
-These plants are naturally found in the sandy soil of semi-deserts and grasslands.
-Choose a planting location with excellent drainage to prevent waterlogging and other over-saturation problems.
+The scarlet painted cup appreciates moist but well-draining soil.
+These plants are naturally found in prairies, rocky glades, moist and open woodlands, thickets and streambanks as well as in the sandy soil of semi-deserts and grasslands.
+Choose a planting location with excellent drainage to prevent overly-wet conditions.

-Keep Indian paintbrush plants well-watered for the first year, but be sure the soil isn’t soggy.
-Once they are established for the second year, these plants are quite drought-tolerant and will not need an abundance of watering.
+Keep scarlet painted cup plants well-watered for the first year, but be sure the soil isn’t soggy.
+Once they are established in their second year, they can be drought-tolerant but prefer medium moisture.

 Temperature and Humidity

-The Indian paintbrush plant prefers areas with cooler climates, even tolerating very cold winters.
+The scarlet painted cup plant prefers areas with cooler climates, even tolerating very cold winters.
 It cannot tolerate extreme heat and grows best in zones 4 to 8.
 Because it prefers moist, well-draining soil, it enjoys moderate humidity.

-The Indian paintbrush plant is one plant you won’t want to fertilize.
-In fact, over-fertilizing can harm the Indian paintbrush plant.
-Adding compost into your soil in the spring is fine, but that is all these flowers will need.
+The scarlet painted cup is one plant you don’t want to fertilize.
+In fact, over-fertilizing can harm the plant.
+Adding compost to soil in the spring is fine to do, but additional fertilizer is not recommended.